wpengine/faust-scaffold-ts/README.md

 Run `npm run generate`
 Run `npm run start`

-While making changes, run `npm run dev` in another terminal window.
+While making changes to the scaffold, run `npm run dev` in another terminal window.

 ## For more information